ISE-Neutrino/api-testing/docs/load-test.md

 ### 3. Test Scenario

-This section defines the actual testing logic, could be one or more test scenarios and each scenario could test single endpoint or a complete flow, It uses the K6 modules like
+This section defines the actual testing logic, which could be one or more test scenarios and each scenario could test a single endpoint or a complete flow, It uses the K6 modules such as:

-- HTTP model to send HTTP requests to the API endpoints
+- HTTP model to send HTTP requests to the API endpoints;
-- Check and assertions modules to validate the response
+- Check and assertions modules to validate the response;
-- More modules can be found [here](https://k6.io/docs/using-k6/)
+- More modules can be found [here](https://k6.io/docs/using-k6/).

 ```javascript
 /**